 Alterna Savings employs a range of policies and practices to mitigate credit risk, the most common of which is accepting collateral.
 A valuation of the collateral obtained is prepared as part of the loan origination process and reviewed periodically.
 The credit enhancements Alterna Savings holds as security for loans include: (i) residential lots and properties; (ii) recourse to business assets such as real estate, equipment, inventory and accounts receivable; (iii) recourse to the commercial real estate properties being financed; and (iv) recourse to liquid assets, guarantees and securities.
 The policies regarding obtaining collateral have not significantly changed during the reporting period and there have been no significant changes in the overall quality of the collateral held since the prior period.
 Alterna Savings closely monitors collateral held for financial assets considered to be credit-impaired, as it becomes more likely Alterna Savings will take possession to mitigate potential credit losses.
-There were two repossessions during 2021 (2021 - four) with an appraisal value of \$390,000 (2020 - 459,000).
+There was one repossession held at December 31, 2022 (December 31, 2021 - two) with an appraisal value of \$147,000 (2021 - \$390,000).